 Conn’s performances attracted the interest of Tottenham, who paid a then large fee of £140,000 in 1974 to sign him.
 His time with Spurs lasted three years before Celtic came calling.
 Conn’s desire to play for Jock Stein saw him make the move to Parkhead..

 He would spend two years with Celtic and won another Scottish Cup with the club, who naturally defeated Rangers 1-0 in the final.
-However, Conn’s switch didn’t bring a grudge from Rangers, and he was inducted to their hall of fame in 2007.
+However, Conn’s switch didn’t bring a grudge from Rangers, and he was inducted into their hall of fame in 2007.